panoply/spx/docs/src/views/docs/usage/typescript.md

     this.fooNode          // => HTMLButtonElement
     this.fooNodes         // => HTMLButtonElement[]
-    this.hasFooNode       // => true or false
+    this.fooExists        // => true or false
     this.demoInputNode    // => HTMLInputElement
     this.demoInputNodes   // => HTMLInputElement[]
-    this.hasDemoInput     // => true or false
+    this.demoInputExists  // => true or false
     this.exampleNode      // => HTMLElement
     this.exampleNodes     // => HTMLElement[]
-    this.hasExampleNode   // => true or false
+    this.exampleExists   // => true or false

   }
 }